 top of page

-As of January 1, 2025, Illinois will sunset Net Metering and it will transition to “Smart Solar Billing.”
+As of January 1, 2025, Illinois has officially sunset Net Metering and transitioned to “Smart Solar Billing.”

 What is Net Metering?